BluEyedTree/LungCancerAndAirPollution/ReadMe.md

 AQI - (Air Quality Index) An EPA aggregate statistic that defines the level of a given pollutant for a day.
 For this project, the average AQI for the year 2012 was used for comparisons.

+Findings:

+There is a strong positive correlation between ciggeratte smoking and Age Adjusted Cancer Rate.
+Moreover, there is a strong positive correlation between the presence of one pollutant and the presence of others.
+These two points were expected.
+Howerver, it was unexpected that a higher AQI would be negatively correlated with age adjusted cancer rate.
+I would venture to say other factors are at play within metropolitan areas that have a greater affect on the rate of lung cancer than pollution.
+Also, if more rural areas were included in this analysis then I would have expected the AQI to be more positively correlated with lung cancer rates.

 All the data for this project can be found on Data.gov